 The Paria Outdoor Products Breeze is a stripped-down mesh bivy sack.
 It’s designed to be as light and packable as possible while still offering full protection from biting insects.

 It has a silicone-coated ripstop nylon floor that comes up 9 inches from the base of the tent.
 This provides excellent protection from moist ground conditions while still allowing for ample ventilation.

 The mesh itself is no-see-um sized and able to stand up to regular use in the wilds.
 The whole bivy system weighs just 13 oz, barely noticeable in a properly packed bag.
 Because it’s a no-see-um mesh it does block more airflow than mosquito netting.
 Overall though we found it to be a comfortable solution to biting insects.

 What’s really cool about the Breeze is how versatile it can be.
 It’s a completely poleless design, relying instead on two guy lines to hold up either end.
 This can be a problem if you’re hiking somewhere without trees, but Paria has an easy solution.

 By placing your trekking poles on either end you get a sturdy setup that helps reduce the overall weight of your kit.
-Finish out your sleep system with a waterproof camping tarp and you’ve got a full fledged shelter at a fraction the weight of many others.
+Finish out your sleep system with a waterproof camping tarp and you’ve got a full-fledged shelter at a fraction of the weight of many others.